-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Medieval and Early Modern Literature and Culture.
 PERIOD: Early Literatures Through 17th Century.
 Same as ENGL:3226.

 Europe from the decline of Roman empire to the eleventh century; cultural, political, economic, artistic and architectural foundations of Western civilization.
 Same as HIST:3409.